-- Having issued some approvals at street setback under Amendment No. 25, it would be illogical to require other developments to set back 4.0 metres not a good look and smacks of disorganisation and amateurish 'policy on the run' sparked by those who were disinterested during the formative years of the precinct vision. - All commercial developments should be built on the boundary with a weather protective canopy provided for pedestrians and if there is a 4 metre setback I cannot see how a canopy can be provided, this seems to be common sense. - A 4-metre street setback is inappropriate for a commercial locality, disengaging commercial uses from the street; and contrary to the following objectives of Special Control Area 1: - "(d) create a high quality inner-city urban character; - (e) promote a high level of pedestrian amenity with active street frontages to create a liveable and accessible environment for visitors and residents." - The planned pedestrian pathways with covered awnings for protection from the elements and the commercial interface at street level will become 'hit-and-miss'.
+- Having issued some approvals at street setback under Amendment No. 25, it would be illogical to require other developments to set back 4.0 metres - not a good look and smacks of disorganisation and amateurish 'policy on the run' sparked by those who were disinterested during the formative years of the precinct vision. - All commercial developments should be built on the boundary with a weather protective canopy provided for pedestrians and if there is a 4 metre setback I cannot see how a canopy can be provided, this seems to be common sense. - A 4-metre street setback is inappropriate for a commercial locality, disengaging commercial uses from the street; and contrary to the following objectives of Special Control Area 1: - "(d) create a high quality inner-city urban character; - (e) promote a high level of pedestrian amenity with active street frontages to create a liveable and accessible environment for visitors and residents." - The planned pedestrian pathways with covered awnings for protection from the elements and the commercial interface at street level will become 'hit-and-miss'.
 Instead of providing a modern streetscape it will look like a piecemeal planning effort.
 Likewise changing the street setbacks for podiums to 4.0m will have the same effect.
 We either have awnings over footpaths, that encourage walking, or we have street trees.
 It is difficult to have both. - This is contrary to the established 'podium and tower' design concept.
-A blanket 4-metre setback requirement has the potential to create buildings that, while set back 4 metres, are more dominant on the street because as they increase in height they won't be stepped back further.
-Appropriately designed buildings with a podium close to the front property boundary can have a better streetscape outcome without sterilising 4 metres of land at the front of a lot. - A 4-metre setback is in direct contradiction to the increased non-residential plot ratio.
+A blanket 4metre setback requirement has the potential to create buildings that, while set back 4 metres, are more dominant on the street because as they increase in height they won't be stepped back further.
+Appropriately designed buildings with a podium close to the front property boundary can have a better streetscape outcome without sterilising 4 metres of land at the front of a lot. - A 4-metre setback is in direct contradiction to the increased non-residential plot ratio. - With a 4 metre street setback, Bowman Street developments will have a reduced interface and activation with the public realm at ground level, contrary to common planning practice and built form for key 'activity nodes'. - Landscaping of front setback areas will reduce passive surveillance of the public realm.